grasool/path-data-processing/README.md

 # To-do @Ali and @Ashwin
+# Define these and add a link to the notebook/python script that does that work
 1. Code to re-stitch and visualize the pathes and their annotaitons in Aperio Imagescopr
 2. Code to identify patches that are tissue but have no groud truth.
 3. Model training and validation using the created dataset
 4. Model testing and inference
 5. Result visualiztion